Mepe, Ghana

-Mepe is a town in the Volta Region of Ghana.
-The town is known for the St. Kizito Secondary Technical (Technique secondaire Saint Kizito).
-The school is a second cycle institution.
+Mepe is a town in the North Tongu District of the Volta Region of Ghana, located near the Volta River and identified as one of the communities most affected by the 2023 Akosombo Dam spillage.
+Residents experienced extensive flooding when excess water was released from the Akosombo and Kpong dams, and the National Disaster Management Organisation later described Mepe as the hardest-hit community as floodwaters gradually receded by more than three feet.The controlled spillage caused widespread damage to homes, farms, and local livelihoods along the Lower Volta Basin and displaced tens of thousands of people across multiple districts, with Mepe and other parts of North Tongu hosting large numbers of internally displaced persons in temporary shelters.
+The town is known for the St. Kizito Secondary Technical School(Technique secondaire Saint Kizito).
+The school is a second-cycle institution.
 The people of Mepe celebrate the Afenorto Festival.
-As at 2023, Togbe Kwasi Nego VI, was the Mankralo of the Mepe Traditional Area.
-As at 2023, Mamaga Adzo Sreku IV was the Paramount Queenmother of the Mepe Traditional Area.
+As of 2023, Togbe Kwasi Nego VI was the Mankralo of the Mepe Traditional Area.
+As of 2023, Mamaga Adzo Sreku IV was the Paramount Queen Mother of the Mepe Traditional Area.